chris104957/django-carrot/docs/source/quick-start.rst

     create_scheduled_task(my_task, {'seconds': 5}, hello=True)

 The above will publish the **my_task** function to the queue every 5 seconds

+Tasks can also be scheduled via the :ref:`monitor`

 The Carrot monitor